uikit/uikit-site/docs/pages/install.md

 # Installation

-<p class="uk-text-lead">Download the UIkit files and include them in your HTML pages.</p>
+<p class="uk-text-lead">Learn where to download and how to compile the UIkit sources.</p>

 ## Download